pydata/pydata-sphinx-theme/tests/README.md

 It's important to note that [only a fraction of accessibility issues can be caught with automated testing](https://accessibility.blog.gov.uk/2017/02/24/what-we-found-when-we-tested-tools-on-the-worlds-least-accessible-webpage/).
-In contrast to build test suite, the accessibility suite checks components as they appear in the browser, meaning with any CSS and JavaScript applied.
+In contrast to the build test suite, the accessibility suite checks components as they appear in the browser, meaning with any CSS and JavaScript applied.
 It does this by building the PyData Sphinx Theme docs, launching a local server to the docs, then visiting the "Kitchen Sink" example pages with